Completely Free - No Fee or Charge

 We, at mymoneykarma, are on the mission to help you take charge of your financial future.
-As a first step, we want to empower you with the free credit score that will help you get credit whenever you need it.
+As a first step, we want to empower you with your free credit score that will help you get credit whenever you need it.

 So, if you have a poor credit score, it would be wise to manage your finances better by paying your dues on time for a few months to reap its benefits in the form of good credit score awarded by the credit agencies.

 Your credit score can be any number between 0-900 points.
 You can use the following points as a guideline to know what your score means:

 The following factors are considered in the calculation of your credit score:

 This factor plays a crucial role in determining an individual’s credit score.
 It takes into account all the past payments of credit cards and loan installments, it checks whether they were paid on time, in advance or paid late, and also if an individual defaulted and failed to make any of his/her payments.
 To use this factor as an advantage for scoring a good credit score, all the payments should be made within the time limit.

 Type of credit

 This is another important factor that affects the credit score.
 All the 4 credit agencies take into consideration the type of loan (secured or unsecured) which have been taken in the past and how old the credit history is.
 Those with high credit score usually have a mix of secured and unsecured loans instead of only relying on a single type of debt like a personal loan or credit cards.
 A credit mix comprising credit cards (unsecured debt) along with a property loan (secured debt) may be better than simply relying on just a credit card to maintain a high score.